readyapi/cligenius/docs/tutorial/options-autocompletion.md

 Before checking how to provide custom completions, let's check again how it works.

-After installing completion for your own Python package (or using the `types` command), when you use your CLI program and start adding a *CLI option* with `--` an then hit <kbd>TAB</kbd>, your shell will show you the available *CLI options* (the same for *CLI arguments*, etc).
+After installing completion for your own Python package (or using the `cligenius` command), when you use your CLI program and start adding a *CLI option* with `--` an then hit <kbd>TAB</kbd>, your shell will show you the available *CLI options* (the same for *CLI arguments*, etc).

-To check it quickly without creating a new Python package, use the `types` command.
+To check it quickly without creating a new Python package, use the `cligenius` command.

 Then let's create small example program: